MPvHarmelen/torcs-server/README.md

 The easiest way to create a TORCS configuration file is to start TORCS (run `torcs`) and configure a race using the UI.
 The configuration file can now be found under `~/.torcs/config/raceman/<name-of-race-type>.xml`.

 For the section `Drivers` the section numbering determines the racing order, while the `idx` attribute determines "which" SCR server is used, thus which port number is used.
 The SCR server uses port `300{idx}`, where `idx` ranges from 0 to 9.

-# Results
-The results are saved to a file in each players working directory

-# To Do
- - [X] Read player names from torcs config file and choose ports accordingly in `Controller.race_once`
- - [ ] Feed player configuration to the constructor instead of just setting them as attributes